The Hall at Oxburgh

 Another room decorated to remember better times, here you can still see traces of the elaborate painting scheme imitating Tudor brickwork, added in the Victorian period.

 The Hall has undergone numerous changes in its 500 year history, due to the hardship the family faced.
 However, in the early 19th century, the 6th Baronet began work to decorate and furnish the Hall in the antiquarian style you see today.
 He re-used panelling, embossed leather, heraldic motifs, heavy oak furniture, ancient textiles and neo-Gothic wallpapers and fabrics were combined to create a ‘romantic’ atmosphere, an approach that his son, the 7th Baronet continued.
-A celebratory and nostalgic way of looking at their past, here are some of the key rooms to look out for on your visit.

 Although Oxburgh’s collection was reduced when times were hard and the house was sold in 1951, the house today still reflects the tastes of the Bedingfeld family and contains a number of items on loan from the family and the Victoria & Albert Museum.